 The data warehousing market consistently offers technology advancements in the areas of performance, storage and analytics capabilities.
-With functionality increasing and price points slowly decreasing, organizations can get more for less when they buy new data warehouse systems
+With functionality increasing and price points slowly decreasing, organizations can get more for less when they buy new data warehouse systems – or they can get added value by upgrading to more robust technology.

 One potential solution that can fit both purchasing scenarios is the data warehouse appliance.
 Consequently, user organizations are becoming increasingly enamored of choosing appliances over traditional data warehouse software environments.
 And data warehouse vendors are placing a heightened focus on expanding the appliance options that are available to customers.